HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • PIPL (China): Restricts cross-border data transfers

-According to Invoca, these regulations require companies to be transparent about how they collect and use data, giving users the right to opt out of data collection—making first-party data with proper consent the safest approach from a compliance perspective.
+According to Invoca, these laws require companies to be open about how they collect and use data and to let users opt out.
+That makes first-party data collected with proper consent the safest option for compliance.

-The shift to first-party data isn’t just a technical necessity—it’s a business opportunity.
-Companies that have built robust first-party data strategies are seeing tangible benefits:
+Moving to first-party data is a business opportunity, not just a technical requirement.
+Companies with solid first-party data strategies are seeing real results:

 • Higher conversion rates: Ads based on first-party data convert at 2-3x the rate of third-party data